 What you can do is when your book launches, ask friends and family to write 4-5 great reviews for your (5 stars), then get 1-2 with 4 stars and 1 with 3 stars (it’ll happen sooner or later anyway) with some proper criticism and you’re off to a good start!

 My personal take-aways

-This book is quite old, in internet years, at least.
-Published in 2012, you’d think it’d be outdated by now – but it isn’t.
-The principles are still sound and the reason is that they’re mostly about what makes a book a good book in general, with focus on how specifically this translates to a book on Amazon.
+Make A Killing On Kindle has been updated and revised in a new, 2018 edition.
+That’s good, because in internet years, something that was published originally in 2012 is already considered old and quite possibly outdated.
+The principles, however, are still sound regardless.
+They’re mostly about what makes a book a good book in general, with focus on how specifically this translates to a book on Amazon.
 Don’t throw a lot of money down the toilet – this book really tells you all you need to get going and publish your first 2-3 books, then you can learn more.